 Luckily, you can fix this on your iPhone and iPad with custom pronunciations.
 If there’s a word or phrase that you want to hear spoken a specific way, you can add it to your device and from then on, hear it pronounced the way you want.
 Here’s how to add your own pronunciations on iOS.

-Siri in Germany appears to have finally received upgraded voices but it’s a way overdue update, arriving almost three years after the English voices were significantly improved via the iOS 11 update, which launched back in 2017.
+Siri in Germany has finally received upgraded voices almost three years after the English voices were significantly improved when iOS 11 launched back in 2017.

 Just how exactly does Siri learn a new language?
 In today's interview with Reuters, Apple's speech team head Alex Acero offered a behind-the-scenes look at how Siri is being taught new languages, a process that involves script-writing, capturing voices in multiple accents and dialects and using machine learning and artificial intelligence to build and evolve new language models over time.
 The system requires a team of people tasked with reading passages of manually transcribed text.